wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ![alt text](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/03_Data_Visualization/Untitled_001.jpg "Logo Title Text 1")

-Comparison between Member and Casual user:
+Comparison between Member and Casual user: Total Count of member_casual was higher for member (3,065,746) than casual (2,528,664).

 ![alt text](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/03_Data_Visualization/Member%20Vs.%20Casual%20Rider.PNG)

-Comparison of rides by bike type:
+Comparison of rides by bike type: classic bike had the highest total Count of member and casual users at 3,250,746, followed by electric bike at 2,031,329 and docked bike at 312,335.
+Count of member and casual user and total Count of ride type are positively correlated with each other. member in ride type made up 35.47% of Count of member and casual users.  classic bike had the highest average Count of member and casual users  at 1,625,373, followed by electric bike at 1,015,664.50 and docked_bike at 156,167.50.

 ![alt text](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/03_Data_Visualization/Rides%20by%20bike%20type.PNG)